f-ale/Hacky-for-HackerNews/README.md

 It provides a convenient way to read posts and comments from the Hacker News frontpage.
 Comments can also be read offline once loaded.

-Hacky is built with Android Architecture Components (Room, LiveData, ViewModel) following the MVVM design pattern.
+Hacky is built with Android Architecture Components following the MVVM design pattern.

 ## Third Party Tech & Libraries
 ### Libraries